Ambassadors Club

 Scope

-Student’s Concerned with Our Planet and Environment’s mission is to actively preserve the earth, protect its environment, and raise the consciousness of the Gibault student body on conservation issues.
-SCOPE has adopted a section of highway on Route 3 and is in charge of keeping the extensive grounds of the Gibault campus clean and well-groomed.
+Students Concerned with Our Planet and Environment’s mission is to actively preserve the earth, protect its environment, and raise the consciousness of the Gibault student body on conservation issues.
+SCOPE has adopted a section of highway on Route 3.
 SCOPE also manages the recycling program at Gibault.

 For more information, contact Mrs. Karen Asbury.